Thanks for an unforgettable summer!

 Help!
 An evil robot has taken over the kitchen, fired all the workers and now insists on serving everyone something called a “jankey burger”.
 Only a few days ago giant pickles invaded camp!
 What is going on?

 Most days feature at least one all-camp activity.
-It may be a talent show, dance or fireside sing along, it could take the form of an elaborate theme day or simply an all camp meeting or workshop.
+It may be a talent show, dance or fireside sing along; it could take the form of an elaborate theme day; or it could simply be an all camp meeting or workshop.
 Our Junior and Senior High Camps include frank and honest conversations about race, social justice and sexuality.

 Rowe is nothing without its amazing talented and dedicated camp staff.
 Most are former campers with a deep understanding of the camp experience and many return year after year.
 Our counselors are more than just caretakers, they are guides and trusted mentors.
 Our counselors check in with campers each night and meet each day as a group to talk about who might need a little extra attention or is at risk of “falling through the cracks”.
 Our Co-Directors are extremely accessible and frequently reach out to parents over the course of camp as the need arises.